lukashalim/Notes/Design of Experiments.md

 Sample Size Allocation
 - common sample size per group (balanced design)
 - sample size allocation weights for two groups
+ - as you depart from a balanced design, the required sample size necessary to acheive a given power will increase.
 - two group sample size